admirer145/QuizMaster/README.md

 - **Performance**: Optimized queries and efficient rendering
 - **Accessibility**: Semantic HTML and readable typography

+## 🚀 Deployment

+### Vercel Deployment

+This project is configured for easy deployment to Vercel.
+See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed instructions.

+**Quick Deploy:**
+1. Push to GitHub
+2. Import to Vercel
+3. Set environment variables in Vercel dashboard
+4. Deploy!

+**Note:** For production use with Socket.IO, consider deploying the backend separately on Railway or Render for better WebSocket support.

 ## 📝 License

 This project is open source and available under the MIT License.